 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four degrees of narcissism.
+-Describe four levels of narcissism.

 -Explain how does the DSM define the criteria for the diagnosis of narcissistic personality disorder.